msalemor/smart-cli-class/README.md

 [Cobra](https://github.com/spf13/cobra) is a Go package for building CLI application.

-User story - Root Command
+User story - Basic CLI

+As a user I need to be able to execute `mytool --help`.

+- Requirements:
   - Create a root command called `cmd/rootcmd.go`
   - All subcommand should take a required prompt argument
-- Create a the `main.go` file and call the rootcmd
+  - Create a the `./main.go` file and call the rootcmd

 - Criteria:
+  - The application compiles: `go build .`
   - You should be able to build go code and execute `go run . --help`

 - [Code](/1-rootcmd)

 ### 6.2- Settings

-User Story - Setting singleton
+User Story - Global Setting

+As as an application, I need to be able to load the JSON settings.

+- Requirements:
   - Create a setting `pkg/settings.go` singleton that reads the `./mytool.json` file with the following settings:
     - endpoint, api_key, model, system_prompt
   - Create a structure to load these settings
   - Panic of these keys are not provided when the application starts
+  - Settings should be the first item that is loaded when the application runs

 - Criteria:
+  - The application compiles: `go build .`
-  - You should be able to load the mytool.json settings
+  - Application should load the `./mytools.json`
-  - The apps should fail if any of the json parameters are missing
+  - The application should fail if any of the json parameters are missing

 - [Code](/2-settings)

 ### 6.3 - Structures

-User story - Required structures
+User story - Required sstructures

+As an application, I need to make the required application available.

+- Requirements:
   - Create the following structures at pkg/types.go:
     - Message (Role:string, Content:string)
     - Choice (Id:string, Message:Message)
     - ResponseFormat (Type string)
     - OpenAIRequest(Messages []Message, Model string, ResponseFormat ResponseFormat, Temperature float)
     - OpenAIResponse(Choices []Choices)
     - Command (command:string,args:[]string,explanation)
     - Commands (Commands []Command)

 - Criteria:
-  - Make sure the application compiles: `go build .`
+  - The application compiles: `go build .`

 - [Code](/3-structures/)